SUI-Components/sui/packages/sui-bundler/README.md

 #### How to link packages

-**Only available in dev mode**. `sui-bundler` give us the oportunity to link `npm` packages with `--link-package`.
+`sui-bundler` give us the oportunity to link `npm` packages with `--link-package`.
 This argument accepts relative and absolute paths.
 The `npm link` is cancelled as soon as we stop/cancel the terminal process.

+**Requeriments**

+- Only available in DEV mode.
+- A `src/index.js` have to exist in the path proviuded

+**Example:**

 ```
 $ sui-bundler dev --link-package=/absolute_path/to/npm_package
 $ sui-bundler dev --link-package=../relative_path/to/npm_package
 ```

-We can link more than one package at time passing as many times as desired the argument.
+To link more than one package at time, use as many times as desired the argument.

 ```
 $ sui-bundler dev --link-package=/absolute_path/to/npm_package --link-package=/absolute_path2/to/npm_package